Sure Dividend

 Thanks to the high fragmentation of this market, there is a significant growth potential for H.B.
 Fuller, which has consistently been the second-largest player in the market behind Henkel.

 H.B.
 Fuller is also likely to keep growing via significant acquisitions.
 In 2017, it acquired Royal Adhesives & Sealants for $1.6 billion.
-As the value of that acquisition is two-thirds of the current market capitalization of H.B.
+As the value of that acquisition is 38% of the current market capitalization of H.B.
 Fuller, it is evident that the merger, the largest in the company’s history, was critical.
-The acquisition enhanced the product range of H.B.
-Fuller to more specialized adhesives and boosted its annual sales by about $735 million (32%).

 Since the acquisition, H.B.
 Fuller has been reducing its debt load at a fast pace.
 When that process is complete, H.B.
 Fuller will shift its focus again to potential takeover targets.
+The company also acquired Adecol in late 2017 in order to enhance its growth potential in Brazil.

 Competitive Advantages & Recession Performance